ksananth4424/Datum/semantic/ast_structure.md

 ->The first entry in vector would be the IF.
 ->The last entry is an ELSE only if has NULL in place of the condition ->The rest of the pairs in between are ELSE IF.

+BREAK STATEMENT, CONTINUE STATEMENT don't store any attribute.
+The node itself a statement.

+RETURN STATEMENT - It can store a return value which is an expression.

+START:
+Just contains the list ( vector ) of Function declarations and a statementList ( vector of statements)

+NOTE: Every attribute is a pointer except ENUMS.